 For me, it was ultimately a different approach that helped.
 I think my hard drive was causing the sync to stop working.
 I've moved the photo library to an external hard drive and the Photos app is usually open for me all day long.
 So far so good.

 Uncleanly removed hard drive causes sync problems

 Now I got to my Mac this morning and it said in the top right corner that the photos app had to be closed because the photo library was no longer accessible or damaged.

 The reason for the message was obviously that the external hard drive logged off for a short time last night.
 The background process, which is always looking for new photos in the iCloud on the Mac, does not seem to have coped with this and has quit its service without terminating or crashing.

 In the meantime, I have restarted the Photos app several times, but this did not help, as the process also survived closing the Photos app.
 Correspondingly, this procedure did not bring any improvement for me either.

-In my case, even after restarting the "Photos Agent" process, no photos were synchronized.
-Only after I unlocked the iPhone and started the Photos app did the photos arrive on the Mac after a few seconds.
+For me, even after restarting the "Photos Agent" process, no photos were synced.
+Only after I unlocked the iPhone and started the photos app there did the photos arrive on the Mac after a few seconds.